w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Justified Block Header {#defn-justified-block-header}
 :::definition

-The Justified Block Header is provided by the consensus engine and presented to the Polkadot Host, for the block to be appended to the blockchain.
+The Justified Block Header is provided by the consensus engine and presented to the Polkadot Host for the block to be appended to the blockchain.
 It contains the following parts:

 - **block_header** the complete block header ([Definition -def-num-ref-](chap-state#defn-block-header)) and denoted by $\text{Head}{\left({B}\right)}$.

 - **justification**: as defined by the consensus specification indicated by $\text{Just}{\left({B}\right)}$ as defined in [Definition -def-num-ref-](sect-finality#defn-grandpa-justification).

-- **authority Ids**: This is the list of the Ids of authorities, which have voted for the block to be stored and is formally referred to as ${A}{\left({B}\right)}$.
-An authority Id is 256-bit.
+- **authority Ids**: This is the list of the IDs of authorities which have voted for the block to be stored and is formally referred to as ${A}{\left({B}\right)}$.
+An authority ID is 256-bit.

 :::
 ###### Definition -def-num- Finalized {#defn-finalized-block}